LABORA-INF-UFG/xapp-workshop/contents/class_2.md

 `_BaseXapp` is an abstract class from which `Xapp` and `RMRXapp` inherit functions common to every xApp.

-`Xapp` is a class for general purpose xApps, which does not add anything to the already inherited `_BaseXapp` methods as it assumes the developer will implement the xApp cycle.
+`Xapp` is a class for general-purpose xApps, which does not add anything to the already inherited `_BaseXapp` methods as it assumes the developer will implement the xApp cycle.

 On the other side, the `RMRXapp` class implements a loop that checks for received RMR messages and config-file changes, triggering handlers registered to these events.
 Every xApp written using the `RMRXapp` class can only be reactive (i.e. acting only if some event occurs), while those written with `Xapp` can be both reactive and active (executing an entirely custom internal logic).